-The strong contract LAAP-2 specifies the assumed value ranges of the input signals and guarantees that the safe state shall be applied when either of the inputs is out of bounds.
-In case of controlLever signal, the LAAP can be active only when the lever is inactive (i.e., when the lever is 0), hence the contract specifies that when controlLever is different than 0, the safe state shall be applied.
+TABLE III.
+SW SAFETY REQUIREMENTS AND SAFETY CONTRACTS MAPPING value range for the controlLever signal and guarantees that the safe state shall be applied when inputs other than controlLever are out of bounds.
+Moreover, since the LAAP component can be active only when the control lever is inactive (i.e., when controlLever is 0), the LAAP-2 contract also guarantees that the safe state shall be applied when controlLever is different from 0.